avr2002/portfolio-avr/README.md

 ### **[Wint Wealth](https://in.linkedin.com/company/wintwealth)** | **Data Science Intern** | **(Oct 2023 – Present)**

 **Skills: `Python`, `Web Scraping`, `Web Crawling`, `Beautiful Soup`, `AWS Lambda`, `AWS Simple Queue Service`, `AWS S3`, `Cron`, `Regex`, `Code Refactoring`, `Team Coordination`, `Teamwork`,  `Notion`**
+- Built an internal Python utility library, centralizing the reused code in the ML codebase, thereby reducing code duplication and streamlining the whole codebase.
+Implemented SSH tunneling into EC2 and locally connect to DocumentDB, performing faster local testing.
 - Built an efficient Web Crawling and Scraping Pipeline in a scalable fashion to scrape 20+ finance news sources, reducing the scraping time from 3 days to 4 hours.
 - Implemented a serverless solution using AWS Lambda, SQS, Document DB, and S3, optimizing efficiency and scalability in the scraping pipeline.
 - Built a dashboard to keep track of Scraping Pipeline using Appsmith, fetching data from MongoDB, AWS Cloudwatch, and AWS SQS.